-- Copacabana & Leme Humble rotisseries, ethnic fare and beachfront kiosks, plus hidden gems on the side streets.
+- Copacabana & Leme Humble rotisseries, ethnic fare and beachfront kiosks, plus delights tucked away on side streets.

-- Botafogo, Humaitá & Urca Creative, high-end eateries along Rua Conde de Irajá; casual open-air options along Rua Nelson Mandela.
+- Botafogo, Humaitá & Urca Creative, high-end eateries along Conde de Irajá; casual open-air options along Nelson Mandela.

 - Centro & Praça Mauá Atmospheric lunch options on cobblestone streets near Praça XV, but few dinner options.